alysiahuggins/proof-of-ownership-zkapp/README.md

 - Check out leaderboard app and see if voting can work
 - implement voting smart contract
 - display voting option
+- create NFT collection that others can mint so that they can test various wallets